eleanorkonik/-palatinate/README.md

 * labels the footnotes section at the end.
 * includes relationship lines for files and bullets that match the graph colors.

+Snippets are provided in the repo if you’d rather just swipe a snippet, but note: the snippets are deprecated and use old fonts & styles.

 ## Credits

 Thanks @death_au, @silver, @foreveryone, @slrvb, @chetachi, @klaas and everyone else in the Obsidian Discord who helped me put this together over the last few months!